EldarasPetrokas/Finance_Management/README.md

 ## Usage

-Adding Clients and Invoices: Navigate to the admin panel to create clients and invoices.
+Navigate to the admin panel to create clients and invoices.
 You can also add invoices and clients through the frontend.
-Generating Invoices: When adding an invoice, a PDF will be generated automatically and saved to the invoices/ directory.
+When adding an invoice, a PDF will be generated automatically and saved to the invoices/ directory.
-Sending Email Reminders: If an invoice is overdue, you can send an email reminder from the invoice detail page.
+If an invoice is overdue, you can send an email reminder from the invoice detail page.
-Downloading PDFs: You can download generated invoices as PDFs from both the invoice list and the invoice detail page.
+You can download generated invoices as PDFs from both the invoice list and the invoice detail page.